ericf1/ftwbot/README.md

 How To Set Up Your Own Bot From Your Personal Machine
 ---
->First, download the v0.1.3 code base:
+>First, download the v0.1.3 code base.
+This version is supposed by TinyDB:
 [versions](https://github.com/ericf1/ftwbot/releases)

 >Install the necessary libraries by running: